 Due to the in-person limitations of COVID-19, 84% of recently surveyed manufacturers are using their website more to generate new customers — in contrast to 72% before the pandemic.
 With the increasing use of technological advancements, manufacturing leaders should be aware that their industry is one of the most targeted by cyber attackers.
 According to EEF (formerly the Engineering Employers' Federation), over 45% of the manufacturers have been subjected to a cybersecurity incident.

 Videos and online chats are more prominently being used now in a time where face-to-face meetings are restricted, and you’ll want to make sure your employees are using secure internet connections to protect your business and your customers.
-At a minimum, manufacturers should have a secure website.
+At a minimum, manufacturers should have a secure website. and educate employees on cybersecurity risks.
 Buyers, procurement professionals, engineers, and other purchase decision-makers expect a seamless, secure experience when sourcing suppliers and products online.

 You may also be interested in: